-I am a Learning Experience Designer and Coach at Created Academy.
-Before this, I devised outstanding online modules for Avado Learning, focused in Apprenticeship programmes (Business Analysts and Data Analysts) and Professional Qualifications for CIPD Learning and Development professionals.
+I am a Senior Learning Experience Designer with a large multi-national organisation, specialized in Learning Experience Design, User Experience and Learning and Development.
+Before this, I devised outstanding blended and online courses for Virgin Media 02 and Avado Learning, where I focused in Apprenticeship programmes and Professional Qualifications such as CIPD.
 In the HE sector, at Westminster and Middlesex, I devised pioneering online courses: Academic Integrity, Working with the Prevent Duty.
-Implemented performance management systems and e-learning suites of compliance modules and blended learning modules.
+I implemented performance management systems and e-learning and blended learning suites.

 Treasurer – Dorota Tworek-Uptas (London South Bank University)